 Before planting dahlia tubers or sowing seed into a sun drenched spot in the garden, enrich the area first with some Yates Dynamic Lifter Organic Plant Food which will provide the new plants with gentle, slow release organic nutrients as they establish.

-To promote lots of stunning dahlia and cosmos flowers, feed plants each week with Yates Thrive Flower Fruit Soluble Fertiliser, which provides a complete and balanced diet of nutrients as well as being boosted with additional potassium to encourage flowering.
-Keep the soil moist and regularly trim spent flowers or cut them for a vase – both dahlias and cosmos make lovely cut flowers.
+To promote lots of stunning dahlia flowers, feed plants each week with Yates Thrive Flower Fruit Soluble Fertiliser, which provides a complete and balanced diet of nutrients as well as being boosted with additional potassium to encourage flowering.
+Keep the soil moist and regularly trim spent flowers or cut them to take inside – they are absolutely gorgeous in a vase.

 Pest control tip: aphids can be common on tender fresh new seedlings.
 Look out for tiny green, black, brown or grey insects hiding in amongst the leaves.
 A quick spray with Yates Rose Gun Spray Ready to use will easily control damaging aphids.

-Dianthus have been pretty garden favourites for many years and through clever plant breeding there’s now a stunning new dianthus called ‘Pinball Wizard’.
-Its highly fragrant, unique pink speckled double flowers smother the plant during spring, on stems that are long enough to pick for a vase.
+• Dianthus ‘Pinball Wizard’ (pictured right) has highly fragrant, unique pink speckled double flowers that smother the plant during spring, on stems that are long enough to pick for a vase.

 When planting a new dianthus in a garden bed, enrich the soil in the planting hole by mixing in some Yates Thrive Natural Blood Bone with Seaweed.
 It contains NZ seaweed to encourage root growth as well as being a natural source of organic slow release nutrients.